shreydesai/apcs/Object-Oriented Programming.md

 }
 ```

-A constructor can also be used to instantiate these variables
+A constructor can also be used to instantiate these variables.

 ```java
 public class Pencil {